YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - ### [SS ![SS](/Images-for-the-Guide/45px-SS_img40.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](/Images-for-the-Guide/45px-AR_img40.png "AR Icon")](#ar--1)

-## Changelog as of last major update (28/07/2020)
+## Changelog as of last major update (18/08/2020)

-- HMS Icarus joined the Honourable Mentions.
-- HMS Howe, Valiant, Perseus, Eagle and Hermione joined the Tierless guide.
-- HMS Eskimo now has a barrage gif, courtesy of Poiya#2337!
+- CA tiers have been removed and Roles have been added in their place.
+IT BEGINS

 <br/><br/>
 ---